-The University of Sheffield’s plans for a new, world-class Social Sciences facility to enhance the student experience and encourage interdisciplinary research have been approved by Sheffield City Council.
+Building of a world-class Social Sciences facility to enhance the student experience and encourage interdisciplinary research started in May 2019.

 Green space, which will be open to the public as well as students and staff, will be part of the development, providing an improved local environment.

 The building has been designed by HLM Architects with sustainability at its core.
 Ground source heat pumps will be installed to maximise the opportunity created by thermal warmth, and provide cooling in the summer.

 - Project Manager: Richard Parr, Department of Estates and Facilities Management

 - Client: Faculty of Social Sciences

 - Location: Junction of Whitham Road (A57) and Northumberland Road

 Visit our FAQs page about the Social Sciences building.

 16 September 2021: Public consultation launch: Changes to a section of Northumberland Road